 Another role of Study Abroad Programs is to assist Georgia State University faculty with the development, approval, and maintenance of university-sponsored study abroad programs, of which more than three-quarters of our study abroad students take part.
 Maintenance of programs includes such aspects as recruitment, budgeting, and compliance with the Georgia State University Study Abroad Management Policies.
 Any faculty member who is interested in starting a new program should contact our office for assistance.

 We also offer several programs throughout the year and connect with students early in their academic career through working closely with GSU 1010 instructors to educate their students of the benefits of and opportunities to study abroad.
-The Global Ambassadors Freshman Learning Community (FLC), initiated by our office in 2004, continues to be offered in two sections each fall for incoming students.
+The Freshman Learning Community (FLC), initiated by our office in 2004, continues to be offered in two sections each fall for incoming students.

 Please contact us for more information on any of the activities listed above.
 We look forward to working with you!